hikeventures/hikeventures.github.io/_posts/tidbits/2016-02-08-Outdoors-Tidbits-46.markdown

 *07.02.1984 - The first human satellite.*

 The last week we were very busy with uploading our <a href="http://www.hikeventures.com/ISPO-2016-interviews/">30 outdoor brands interviews</a> from the ISPO.
-Currently, we are also working on an article about our snowshoeing day in Montafon (Austria) where we enjoyed the sunny Alps after running around in the ISPO for 3 days.
+Currently, we are also working on an article about our snowshoeing day in Montafon (Austria) where we enjoyed the sunny Alps after running around in the ISPO for 3 days. {% include intro_tidbits.html %}

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/23970266573/in/dateposted-public/" title="ISPO 2016 in Munich #ISPO16"><img src="https://farm2.staticflickr.com/1511/23970266573_3467042246_b.jpg" width="100%" alt="ISPO 2016 in Munich #ISPO16"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>
 <!--more-->